 If your wrist is severely fractured, your doctor will recommend surgery to correct it.
 Your bones will be straightened and held together using pins, a plate and screws, or an external device that holds the pins in place.
 After surgery, you may need to wear a splint or cast to immobilize your wrist and help with pain relief.

-Depending on the severity of your injury, you might have to work with a physical therapist.
+Depending on the severity of your injury, you might have to work with a physical therapist or occupational therapist.
 You’ll do exercises to help rebuild strength in your wrist and regain your normal range of motion.

 A Colles’ wrist fracture can take a year or more to fully heal.
-Your cast will typically be removed about six weeks after surgery.
+Your cast will typically be removed about six weeks after surgery in a child, but relatively soon after surgery in an adult to mobilize the joint.
 You should be able to do light activities about a month or two after your cast is removed.
-Usually, you can start doing more intense activities about three to six months after surgery.
+Usually, you can start doing more intense activities about 3 to 6 months after surgery.

 Your wrist will probably feel stiff for about a month or two after the cast is off.
 You might continue to have a dull ache or stiffness for about two years.
 Some people develop carpal tunnel syndrome after having a Colles’ wrist fracture.
 If you’re older, you might not be able to fully move your wrist.